julienlucas/meilleursagents-frontend-test/SOLUTION.md

 Answer:

 I have used Clean architecture.
 For great isolation of useCases, interface, infrastructure.
-Clean archi allow also easier testing and easier changes on the code.
+Clean archi allow also easier testing and easier future changes on the code.

 It's also very interesting to use redux toolkit.
-For use async reducers, syntax is short, and the possibility to test the store with Integration Tests (useContext react store is not testable).
+For async reducers use, syntax is short, and there's the possibility to test the store with Integration Tests.
+Clean archi & redux async makes a great combinaison for usecases testing.

 We use the usecases functions in components, and the reducer with new state is automaticly triggered.